sxfly99/Diff-AGIQA/README.md

 #### ⚙️ 2.
 Feature Integration for Quality Prediction

-> Once the model processes this augmented input, a **carefully designed feature selection process** systematically identifies and integrates the most **discriminative features**.
+> Once the model processes this augmented input, a **carefully designed feature selection process** systematically integrates the most **discriminative features**.
 This final, integrated feature set is then used to predict the AGI quality score.

 ## News
 📌 **TO DO**